darsto/brother-scand/README.md

 However, it has only been tested on the DCP-J105 and MFC-J430W.

-If you have successfully run this driver with a different model, please open a github issue and provide output logs if possible, so that we can confirm behavior and add a testcase.
+If you have successfully run this driver with a different model, please open a github issue and provide debug output logs if possible, so that we can confirm behavior and add a testcase.

 ## Running tests